 Salt is painful on dog’s paws, poisonous if ingested and the snow is freezing, so booties are a great solution.
 Have a dog that refuses to wear them?
 Paw wax works too

 What changes have you made to your home and surroundings to keep your senior dog safe?
 Sharing helps others so leave your comments below.

-To book an appointment with an online dog trainer, or for more information on the services offered, please visit the How I can Help page.
+To book an appointment with an online dog trainer, or for more information on the services offered, please visit our website.